line/armeria/site/src/sphinx/server-access-log.rst

 - ``com.linecorp.armeria.logging.access.com.example`` for ``*.example.com``
 - ``com.linecorp.armeria.logging.access.com.linecorp`` for ``*.linecorp.com``

-Alternatively, you can specify your own mapper or your own logger for a :api:`VirtualHost`.
+Alternatively, you can specify your own mapper or your own logger for a :api:`VirtualHost`, e.g.

-This is an example of setting your own mapper for a :api:`VirtualHost` below.

 .. code-block:: java